Skip to Main Content

 What to Expect after Your Appeal or Request

-A person contemplates what to expectIf you appeal or ask for a waiver, ask SSA for a Personal Conference.
+A person contemplates what to expectIf you appeal or ask for a waiver, call SSA to ask for an appointment.
 This is a chance to meet in person to review the SSA file and talk about the overpayment.
-These meetings can also be by phone if that is easier for the client.
+These meetings can also be by phone if that is easier for you.
 At the appeal level, SSA can reduce the overpayment all the way to $0.
-At the waiver level, SSA can waive the client’s responsibility to pay all or part of the overpayment.
+At the waiver level, SSA can waive your responsibility to pay all or part of the overpayment.
 If you ask for a payment plan, SSA can set a new amount to collect (as little as $10 per month).

 You can appeal any of these SSA decisions.
 If SSA denies any request, SSA should send a notice with appeal rights.
 Review carefully for any deadlines.
 Contact your local Legal Services or Legal Aid program to see if they can help with overpayment appeals.
 You can also ask local pro bono projects and law school clinics for help.